ilyabo/graphnavi/README.md

 ## License

 GraphNAVI is free non-commercial usage.
-If you want to use it in a commercial project, please reach out to us.
+If you want to use it in a commercial project, please reach out to ilya@boyandin.me.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.